Standard of Prince Philip, Duke of Edinburgh: Usage

+As a Prince of Greece and Denmark

+Before his marriage to Princess Elizabeth and his creation as Duke of Edinburgh, Prince Philip was styled Prince Philip of Greece and Denmark and used the standards of the Greek royal family.
+As a male-line descendant of King George I of Greece, he was entitled to the standard designated for other princes of the royal house.

+Both standards featured a white cross on a blue field, symbolizing Greece, with the royal coat of arms of the Greek dynasty at the center.
+The earlier version, adopted in 1914, was used until the monarchy’s abolition in 1924, while the second, introduced in 1936, remained in use until 1974 when the monarchy was permanently abolished.
+From his birth in 1921 to the abolition of the monarchy in 1924, he used the standard adopted in 1914.
+After the restoration of the monarchy in 1935, the 1914 decrees concerning Greek national and royal flags were reinstated by royal decree on 7 November 1935.
+In 1936, the Greek royal family adopted a new royal standard.
+The design was similar to the Greek naval jack, but bore the royal arms of the family in the center and omitted the crown.
+These were used by Prince Philip until his renunciation of his Greek & Danish titles in 1947.

+As Consort to The Princess Elizabeth

 In November 1951, King George VI authorised Philip to use a personal standard consisting of his arms impaled with the arms of his wife, Princess Elizabeth.
 He did so until Elizabeth ascended to the throne as queen in 1952, after which his standard bore his arms alone.

+As Consort to the British Monarch

 Philip's standard after 1952 was divided into quarters, each alluding to a component of his ancestry or title.
 The top-left quarter featured three blue crowned lions on a yellow background with red hearts, derived from the coat of arms of Denmark, while the top-right quarter was blue with a white cross, representing the coat of arms of Greece and the country's flag at the time.
 Both of these represented his former status as a prince of Denmark and of Greece.
 The bottom-left quarter had five vertical black and white stripes, representing the House of Mountbatten, Philip's maternal family, and the bottom-right quarter bore a heraldic representation of Edinburgh Castle, taken from the city's coat of arms, to symbolise his title as Duke of Edinburgh.
-The whole design was blazoned by the College of Arms as follows: Quarterly: first or, semée of hearts gules, three lions passant in pale azure ducally crowned or; second azure, a cross argent; third argent, two pallets sable; fourth argent, upon a rock proper a castle triple towered sable masoned argent windows port turret-caps and vanes gules.
+The whole design was blazoned by the College of Arms as follows:Quarterly: first or, semée of hearts gules, three lions passant in pale azure ducally crowned or; second azure, a cross argent; third argent, two pallets sable; fourth argent, upon a rock proper a castle triple towered sable masoned argent windows port turret-caps and vanes gules.